Spontaneous scalarization: Theoretical background: mechanism and theories

-This is precisely the idea behind spontaneous scalarization,\footnote{To the best of our knowledge, the expression ``spontaneous scalarization'' first appeared in print in~\textcite{Damour:1996ke}.} first proposed in \textcite{Damour:1993hw}: in a given (generalized) scalar-tensor theory, a configuration with a constant scalar field and a metric that solves Einstein's equations describes all gravitating systems except some that exhibit strong gravity.
-For the latter case, curvature becomes significant enough to render the constant scalar configurations tachyonically unstable.
-The tachyonic instability is eventually quenched by nonlinear effects, and there exists a stable configuration with a nontrivial scalar and a spacetime that is no longer a solution to Einstein's equations.
+This is precisely the idea behind spontaneous scalarization,\footnote{To our knowledge, the expression ``spontaneous scalarization'' was first used in print by~\textcite{Damour:1996ke}.} first proposed in \textcite{Damour:1993hw}.
+In a given generalized scalar-tensor theory, a configuration with a constant scalar field and a metric that solves Einstein's equations describes all gravitating systems except some that exhibit strong gravity.
+In the latter case, curvature becomes significant enough to render the constant scalar configurations tachyonically unstable.
+The tachyonic instability is eventually quenched by nonlinear effects, and there is a stable configuration with a nontrivial scalar and a spacetime that is no longer a solution to Einstein's equations.